 There are a couple of Freelance job boards that can help you get started and even grow your online freelancing business.
 The only drawback to these job boards is competition.
 I know that somewhere in the article I’ve mentioned that competition is good, which it is but you need to establish your credibility very well with these job boards.
-The trick here is to prove and establish your expertise right from the get go.
+The trick here is to prove and establish your expertise right from the get-go.
 So, how do you do just that?
-You need to have a strong, and well thought out, freelance profile.
+You need to have a strong and well thought out, freelance profile.
 How?
 By putting your best foot forward!

-Most online Freelancing platform will offer an overview page of your candidacy, portfolio and job history.
+Most online Freelancing platform will offer an overview page of your candidacy, portfolio, and job history.

-Write your overview well, it’s like a cover letter for a résumé that will tell your prospective clients why they should hire you, what makes you different from everyone else in that job board and why you deserve their hard-earned money.
+Write your overview well, it’s like a cover letter for a résumé that will tell your prospective clients why they should hire you, what makes you different from everyone else in that job board, and why you deserve their hard-earned money.

-Feature your best work on your portfolio and make it a point that when they hire you that you’re going to deliver same quality work.
+Feature your best work on your portfolio and make it a point that when they hire you that you’re going to deliver the same quality work.
 This goes without saying but you must always give your best in every job that you’re hired.

 Charge low, at first.
 Reviews are a big thing in this environment and most of the people who offer services in this platform are just there for the money.
 Be different; you must focus on delivering true value to your clients even at low fees at the start as this will get you going.
-Charging a premium when you don’t have a review yet may not land you any gig so start by charging low and delivering high quality work, get some awesome reviews under your belt then start increasing your fees over-time.
+Charging a premium when you don’t have a review yet may not land you any gig so start by charging low and delivering high-quality work, get some awesome reviews under your belt then start increasing your fees over-time.
 Before you know it, you’ve already replaced your full-time income simply by freelancing online.